-Taylor Swift has had eight hugely successful albums, her most recent being ‘Folklore’, and all of which have been inspired by her life experiences including her heartache and relationships.
+Taylor Swift has had eight hugely successful albums – with her ninth 'Evermore' on the way – her most recent being ‘Folklore’, and all of which have been inspired by her life experiences including her heartache and relationships.

 After dating boyfriend Joe Alwyn for the past four years, Taylor has a number of songs and lyrics about their romance, the most obvious one being ‘London Boy’ in which she sings about their time spent together in places like Camden, Soho and Shoreditch.

 Meanwhile, ‘Delicate’ from her ‘Reputation’ album was a closer glimpse at the beginning of their relationship – like most of the songs from that album.